AbhijithSuresh-USTHP/SQL-PROJECT/README.md

-Query 2 Write a query to create a view named Total_Sales that displays the total sales amount for each product along with their names and categories.-
+Query 2 Write a query to create a view named Total_Sales that displays the total sales amount for each product along with their names and categories

 <img width="1096" height="171" alt="image" src="https://github.com/user-attachments/assets/e56cd0ed-5ddf-42f1-9ef1-66f6da256d6f" />